 According to the Centers for Disease Control and Prevention, 61 million adults in the U.S. live with a disability.
 That means about 1 in 4 adults in America face everyday life with a disability.

-If you think that can’t happen to you, because you’re healthy and happy, consider this eye-opening statistic.
-According to the Social Security Administration (SSA), more than 1 in 4 20-years old will become disabled before hitting retirement age.
+If you think that can’t happen to you because you’re healthy and happy, consider this eye-opening statistic from the Social Security Administration (SSA): more than 1 in 4 20-year-olds will become disabled before hitting retirement age.

 Self-employed workers such as physicians, dentists, medical professionals or health care providers, freelancers or independent contractors may be more at risk if something were to happen.